hijkzzz/alpha-zero-gomoku/README.md

 A multi-threaded implementation of AlphaZero

 ## Features
-* Free-style Gomoku
+* Easy Free-style Gomoku
-* Tree/Root Parallelization with Virtual Loss/LibTorch
+* Tree/Root Parallelization with Virtual Loss and LibTorch
 * Gomoku and MCTS are written in C++
-* SWIG wrap C++ extension
+* SWIG C++ extension for Python
-* Update 2019.7.10: support Ubuntu and Windows
+* Update 2019.7.10: supporting Ubuntu and Windows

 ## Args
 Edit config.py